Mind the Gap

 If the strategy is understood, and communicated with skill, the potential for success grows exponentially.

 These leaders are the face of the org to front-line leaders and individual contributors, even more than the C-suite.
 They are significantly more likely to be known by a wider part of the organization than those above them.
 Which means they have tremendous influence.
 Our engagement research highlights the connection between engagement and trust in your manager, and how that’s often quite distinct from the level of trust in executives.
 This population bridges that gap by being more known, and therefore influential in strategy implementation.
-If your leaders of leaders lack essential business communication skills for managers, your organization’s strategies won’t be translated effectively.
+If your leaders of leaders lack essential manager communication skills, your organization’s strategies won’t be translated effectively.

 Practically speaking, how does effective business communication occur?
 Through competence and connection.
 BlessingWhite’s research shows that leaders across all levels need two critical elements to succeed: competence and connection.

 The ability to communicate clearly across audiences and mediums (email, in-person, live virtually) is critical in clarifying the strategy and making it meaningful.
 Effective communication skills for managers involves refining the message so it is clear to the audience, checking for understanding, and doing it repeatedly.
 A message sent once is not sufficient, nor is simply repeating the exact same message.
 89.3% of senior managers agree or strongly agree that leaders of leaders are the “linchpin” to effectively communicate the needs of senior management to their teams.*

 Competence is also required for effective goal-cascading.
 Simple rules apply here; keep the goals specific, measurable, attainable, realistic, and time-bound.
 Connect the goals to the overarching goals of the organization and ensure individuals know how their day-to-day goals relate to the strategic vision.
 Support the goals by recognizing individual, team, and business line performance.
 Provide support and redirection when needed.